06 February 2025 / Annie Waite

 Bring a trusted friend for free!

-Tickets for our Autism-friendly screenings are £10 - and with our double ticket option you can bring a trusted friend along for free!
+Tickets for our monthly Autism-friendly screenings and our upcoming Neurodiversity Film Festival in March 2025, are £10 - and with our double ticket option you can bring a trusted friend along for free!
 Or come along on your own and meet some friendly faces eager to enjoy cinema in a relaxed environment.

 An Autism-friendly screening is where people can watch a film in a relaxed environment.
 They are different from regular film screenings because: